Jorge-sanchez09/todo-app-main/README.md

 ### Continued development

-I'd like to learn more details about how to manipulate the DOM using coordinates, because it was useful to make the sorting with methods like getBoundingClientRect()
+I'd like to learn more details about how to manipulate the DOM using coordinates, because it was useful to make the sorting with methods like getBoundingClientRect(), also I think it would be beneficial to learn more about js libraries when stucked on a certain functionalities.

 ### Useful resources

 - [Draggable List in JavaScript](https://www.youtube.com/watch?v=9HUlUnM3UG8&t=669s) - At first I watched this video for the tasks sorting, but later I made some changes because it wasn't working well enough for me.
 However, it still serves as a good example of how to implement this functionality with minimal code
+- [DragDropTouch](https://github.com/Bernardo-Castilho/dragdroptouch) - I used this Drag and Drop polyfill library that provided the drag and drop mobile support, which made posible to sort the task items on mobile devices

 ## Author
 - Frontend Mentor - [@Jorge-sanchez09](https://www.frontendmentor.io/profile/Jorge-sanchez09)

+## Acknowledgements
+- [Bernardo Castilho](https://github.com/Bernardo-Castilho) - Owner of the Drag and Drop polyfill library